naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 - Do NOT continue to next phase

 **If validation command itself fails (not test failures):**
-- Switch mode: "Use Orchestrator Mode to resolve the issue."
+- Switch mode: "Use Debug Mode to analyze and fix the issue."
-- Orchestrator will check environment, dependencies, configuration
+- Debug Mode will check environment, dependencies, configuration
+- If Debug cannot fix, switch to Orchestrator Mode

 ## 8. Final Report